awesomephant/al-studio-website/projects/kls-exhibition-branding.md

 related_projects:
   - The Things that Matter in Life
 ---
-Art direction for the branding of The Things that Matter in Life exhibition.
+Art direction for the branding of The Things that Matter in Life exhibition.<br>
 Graphic design by Chloe Phuong-Thao Phi.

 {% gallery "%5B%7B%22image%22%3A%22%2Fassets%2Fuploads%2Fimg_31243.jpg%22%2C%22alt%22%3A%22Exhibition%20poster%20at%20Katherine%20Low%20Settlement%22%2C%22caption%22%3A%22Exhibition%20poster%20at%20Katherine%20Low%20Settlement%22%7D%2C%7B%22image%22%3A%22%2Fassets%2Fuploads%2Fimg_3124.jpg%22%2C%22alt%22%3A%22Exhibition%20poster%20at%20Katherine%20Low%20Settlement%22%2C%22caption%22%3A%22Exhibition%20poster%20at%20Katherine%20Low%20Settlement%22%7D%5D" %}